AdamMzkr/Front-End-Mentor-lvl2/time-tracking-dashboard/README.md

 - [Author](#author)

 ### The challenge

-This challenge was to build out this Stats preview card component and get it looking as close to the design as possible.
+Your challenge is to build out this dashboard and get it looking as close to the design as possible.

 Your users should be able to:
 - View the optimal layout for the site depending on their device's screen size